 Beach: Approximately 6 acres of natural beaches of the Graveline area are located directly adjacent to the Mississippi Sound.
-The most common winds are from the southwest, but the dominant (highest velocity) winds are out of the southeast, setting up longshore transport and also onshore (overwash) transport.
-A significant amount of the overall sediment transport occurs during tropical storms, moving significant quantities of sediment alongshore and onshore.
-Sandy material is also distributed and deposited by westward longshore currents.
+Sandy material is distributed and deposited via longshore currents.
 The beach habitat also exhibits soft, easily erodible marsh terraces directly in front of the beach deposits.
 Currently, the beach is primarily unvegetated with common reed as a dominant on the northern interface between the beach and marsh.
-Beach habitat is used as nesting habitat by the diamondback terrapin (Malaclemys terrapin) on a regular basis as well as several solitary nesting shorebird species.
+The beach is used as nesting habitat by the diamondback terrapin (Malaclemys terrapin) on a regular basis as well as several solitary nesting shorebird species.
 There has been one recorded atypical use of this site by a nesting loggerhead turtle (Caretta caretta).

-Figure 3.3-2: Habitats in the Graveline Bay Land Acquisition and Management Proposed Project Area.
+Figure 3.3-2: Habitats in the Proposed Land Acquisition and Management Project Area

 Beech-Magnolia Forest: Approximately 115 acres of beech magnolia habitat exists within the proposed alternative area including the public owned parcels in the CP and the acquisition parcels in and adjacent to the CP.
 The Beech-Magnolia forest community occurs in transitional areas from upland longleaf pine high relief areas to stream bottoms.
-American beech (Fagus grandifolia) and magnolias (Magnolia grandiflora) are the dominant trees of the canopy, but the forested community can be very diverse with several species of hardwoods (e.g., oaks) and pines also occurring.
+American beech (Fagus grandifolia) and magnolias (Magnolia grandiflora) are the dominant trees of the canopy, but the forested community can be very diverse with several species of hardwoods (e.g. oaks) and pines also occurring.
 This community represents the climax community of this ecoregion (MMNS 2015).